wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 ### Debugging connector code

-You can get the source code of the connector and remotely debug it with your scenario to find out issues.
+You can get the source code of the connector and remotely debug it with your scenario to find issues.
 Refer to the ["How to contribute” section of the connector overview page]({{base_path}}/reference/connectors/connectors-overview/#contribute-to-the-connector-project), get the GitHub repository, clone it, checkout the relevant version, and debug.
 It is open source!

 Start the server with `./integrator.sh -debug <port>` and connect to that port from your IDE (IntelliJ IDEA).